Nifalu/ba-thesis/typst_thesis/content/implementation/can_simulator.typ

-#import "@preview/dmi-basilea-thesis:0.1.1": todo-missing, definition, eg, ie, algorithm
+#import "@local/dmi-basilea-thesis:0.1.1": todo-missing, definition, eg, ie, listing

 === The can_simulator Package <can_simulator>
 This package contains the functionality required to simulate and model CAN bus communication.
 Unlike real Controller Area Networks, messages remain on the bus indefinitely.
 Read more about the effects of this in @technical-limitations